Chalwk/CPAS/CODE_OF_CONDUCT.md

 * Help new pilots learn and integrate.
 * Participate in community events and group flights.
-* Provide constructive feedback—everyone is here to improve.
+* Provide constructive feedback, everyone is here to improve.

 ---